-- Furnish the required statements, returns and information to the Reserve Bank of India, CBI, CVC, DFS, MoF, GoI etc.
+- Furnish the required information to the RBI, CBI, CVC, DFS, MoF- GoI etc.

-- Implement preventive vigilance mechanisms by way of periodical Preventive Vigilance Inspections (PVI) of Regional offices, Training Establishments and Head Office departments
+- Implement preventive vigilance mechanisms by way of periodical monitoring of inspection reports, audit reports, contracts, NPAs and Preventive Vigilance Inspections (PVI) of Regional offices, Training Establishments and Head Office departments.

 - Explore sensitive areas of concern

 Any complaint that does not bear the name and address of the complainant is an anonymous complaint and any complaint that does not bear the full particulars of the complainant or is unsigned or is not subsequently acknowledged by a complainant as having been made is a pseudonymous complaint.

 As per Central Vigilance Commission’s order No. 12/09/20 dated 24 September 2020, ‘no action would be taken on anonymous/ pseudonymous complaints and such complaints should be filed’.

 Protection of anonymity under Public Interest Disclosure and Protection of Informers (PIDPI)